Frequently Asked Questions

 What if my household’s adjusted gross income (AGI) is over $120,000?

 Candidates with AGIs slightly above $120,000 may still be eligible.
 We know that there are unique factors that can impact a candidate’s financial situation such as having multiple students in college at the same time or sudden major medical expenses.
 In the Goodnight Scholars Program self-nomination form, you will be able to explain any of these unique factors.
 Candidates with AGIs significantly above the $120,000 threshold are ineligible for this scholarship.
-AGI information can be found on line 7 of Form 1040 of an individual’s tax return.
+AGI information can be found on Form 1040 of an individual’s tax return.

 How can I share my unique circumstances with the Goodnight Scholars Program to ensure an accurate review of my financial information prior to invitations being sent out?